westinn/game-ai-project/README.md

 # Running and Requirements

-To install requirements, run `setup-reqs.sh`.
+To install requirements, run `sh setup-reqs.sh`.
 This will run a simple `pip install -e .` over the `gym-rle` directory to install the library properly.

 Currently to test environment interaction, you can run the `tester.py` in the root of the repo.